 - a.
 Major duties.
 The Civil Affairs Medical Sergeant conducts medical mission planning and administrative medical duties, renders point of injury care, medical treatment in an austere environment, and performs prolonged field care as required.
 The Civil Affairs Medical Sergeant provides field sanitation assessments, evaluates medical systems and infrastructure, conducts civil network engagement, medical reconnaissance, and provides situational understanding to transitional governments.
 These functions provide situational understanding, targeting data, information operations, freedom of maneuver, and stability.
 They shape the operational environment, affect the civil component, preserve combat power, maintain operating tempo, and consolidate gains by supporting Transitional Governance.
 Duties of MOS 38W at each level of skill are: - (1) MOSC 38W1O.
 (Personnel Only).
 MOS used to identify Soldiers accessed into MOS 38W prior to obtaining grade SSG. - (2) MOSC 38W2O.
 (Personnel Only).
 MOS used to identify Soldiers accessed into MOS 38W prior to obtaining grade SSG. - (3) MOSC 38W3O.
 Provides medical, language, and regional expertise as part of a Civil Affairs Team.
 Conducts medical mission planning and administrative medical duties for a Civil Affairs Team.
 Triages and provides prolonged field care as part of a Civil Affairs Team.
 Conducts civil engagements, assists in civil network development and engagement, and supports governance activities. - b.
 Physical demands rating and qualification for initial award of MOS.
 Civil Affairs Medical Sergeant must possess the following qualifications: - (1) A physical demands rating of Significant (Gray). - (2) A physical profile of 111221. - (3) Qualifying scores. - (a) A minimum score of 110 in aptitude area GT. - (b) A minimum score of 101 in aptitude area ST. - (4) A minimum security eligibility of SECRET is required for the initial award and to maintain the MOS. - (5) A U.S. citizen or naturalized citizen. - (6) High school graduate or GED certificate. - (7) Not barred to reenlist IAW AR 601-280, or under suspension of favorable personnel action IAW AR 600-8-2. - (8) Reclassification. - (a) Active and Reserve Component Soldiers: Must be in grade E3/PFC with a minimum of 18 months of Active Federal Service through E6/SSG with no more than 10 years Active Federal Service (waiverable by the Civil Affairs Proponent) and must meet the prerequisites IAW AR 614-200 to include successful attendance at the Civil Affairs Assessment and Selection Course (CAAS) (non-waiverable). - (b) Formal Training: Active Component Soldiers that successfully complete CAAS, must complete airborne training (if not already qualified) and complete the Civil Affairs Qualification Course and language training conducted under the auspices of the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS). - (9) Accessions.
 Initial entry trainee must complete the 12B10-OSUT (Combat Engineer) course, complete airborne training, complete CAAS and the Civil Affairs Qualification Course and language training conducted under the auspices of the U.S. Army John F. Kennedy Special Warfare Center and School (USAJFKSWCS). - c.
-Additional skill identifiers: (Note: Refer to table 12-8 for (Listing of universal ASI's associated with all enlisted MOS)).
+Additional skill identifiers: J8 Government Support Element (GSE) (Effective 202310) (Note: Refer to table 12-8 for (Listing of universal ASI's associated with all enlisted MOS)). - 6B-Reconnaissance and Surveillance Leaders Course (personnel only). - d.
+Physical requirements and standards of grade.
+Physical requirements and SG relating to each skill level are listed in the following tables: - (1) Table 10-38W-1.
+Physical requirements. - (2) Table 10-38W-2.
+Standards of grade TOE/MTOE. - (3) Table 10-38W-3.
+Standards of grade TDA.